lorehov/ansible-drone/README.md

 * `drone_session_secret` String to use when signing session tokens, leave unconfigured to allow Drone to randomly assign a secret at start
 * `drone_session_expires` Session expiration time.
 Default `72h`.
 For time formating see http://golang.org/pkg/time/#ParseDuration

-### Note

-Not all configuration options found in the database are used by drone at this time, or properly configurable by this role.

 ## Dependencies

 1. [docker\_ubuntu](https://galaxy.ansible.com/list#/roles/292)